asofio/minimal-api-aks-poc/deploy-to-aks.md

 az acr login --name $ACR_NAME.azurecr.io <br>
 docker push $ACR_NAME.azurecr.io/minimalapipoc

 Congratulations!
-You now have an image that is ready ready in your ACR.
+You now have an image that is ready to use in your ACR.
 (You can go out to the Azure Portal and have a look at your container registry to see the newly built image)

 ### Test the API in AKS